 A: If you are being interviewed by the School (plagiarism allegations only), it will usually be the Head of School, Head of Subject, or another nominee.
 The letter you receive about attending the interview will state this.

 If you are being interviewed by the Senate Assessors, the letter you receive about attending the interview will state this.
 The names of the current Senate Assessors can be found here and the letter you receive about attending the interview will give you the names of the Senate Assessors who will interview you.
-You will not be interviewed by any Senate Assessor who comes from your home School or who might teach on your programme.
+You will not be interviewed by any Senate Assessor who comes from your own School/Research Institute or who might teach on your programme.

 Q: I am on placement or overseas and have been asked to attend a conduct meeting.
 What can I do?

 A: If you are not able to attend the meeting, you must tell us.
 You can send a written statement instead, or you can send someone to represent you.
-We are not able to arrange meetings via Skype at present.
+We do not offer meetings via Skype at present.

 Q: If I don’t turn up to a conduct meeting or send a statement, is it just forgotten about?